alttch/psrt/cluster.md

   #tls_ca: /path/to/certs/ca.crt
 ```

 * Neighbor nodes must have replication user set up.
-The account should have
+The account must have
   "replicator: true" option in its ACL to enable replication operations.
 No
   additional ACL options are required: it is allowed to replicator users to
   replicate all topics.